The Full Sync option is not available to all CoreBridge subscription packages.

 Records That Sync

-This list contains all of the record types that sync from CoreBridge to QuickBooks.
+This list contains record types that sync from CoreBridge to QuickBooks.
 The information for each record type will help you understand how that record is used along with information to help you identify some of the causes for sync errors both during your 1st Sync and when you sync on your own.
 No record of the types listed below should ever be changed in QuickBooks if the record was synced with CoreBridge.

 IMPORTANT NOTE: ONCE A RECORD HAS BEEN SYNCED, ANY CHANGES MUST OCCUR IN COREBRIDGE.
 THE CHANGES WILL AUTOMATICALLY UPDATE THE MATCHING RECORD ON THE NEXT SYNC.

 Customers created in CoreBridge will sync to QuickBooks when they are in "Client" status.
 Part of the setup instructions is to match customer names between CoreBridge and QuickBooks.
 If the same customer exists in both CoreBridge and QuickBooks but the names don't match exactly, the sync will create a new customer in QuickBooks giving you duplicate customers.